Left Behind: Surviving Suicide – Entry One

 Standing to greet the older man, Timothy’s father made his way around the large desk and gave a two-hand embrace.
 “Thank you for coming on short notice.
 It has been too long since we have last seen each other and I feared you may not find the time for my invitation.
 My son has foolishly accepted to go with Abstractor Kireek and his mad brain of a plan in dealing with those unsanctioned casters.
 It wont do for him to have any disadvantage that we can help avoid.”

 “Um…Hello Alchemist Truvile.
 It’s a real honor to have you here.”
-Timothy overcame his moment of surprise and confusion, giving a formal bow to the older man.
+Regaining his composure after a brief moment of surprise, Timothy offered the older man a respectful bow.
 “I should have known my father would have the foresight petitioning for you.”

 The three gentlemen set up the equipment Truvile brought with him, and began the work of renewing Durston’s tattoos he used to cast quickly through.
 All Clerics from the realm carried similar markings, so that when the index finger touched the thumb, they could immediately activate a caster’s circle to perform their work.
 Though the small markings allowed the Clerics to cast in a moment’s notice, they weren’t ideal since they required an alchemist to charge them.
 Charging the tattoos negated the staleness a permanent casting circle, and lack of energy usually gathered into such a small area.